Steve

 automobile's wheels are only required to rotate at between 0 rpm

 and 1591 rpm.
-Furthermore, automotive internal combustion engines
+Furthermore, automotive internal combustion

-propelling the automobile.
+rotation suitable for propelling the automobile.

 Transmission systems are also used in a large variety of other

-machines and other mechanical applications which utilise rotation
+machines and other mechanical applications which utilise

-transmission systems and therefore further applications need not
+applications for transmission systems and therefore further

-invention is in no way limited to automobiles or any other
+understood that the invention is in no way limited to

-particular application, and the automobile example above is given
+automobile example above is given for the sole purpose of

-for the sole purpose of providing one illustration of an
+providing one illustration of an application of transmission

 Many transmission systems provide more than one conversion ratio